 What is Fraud?

 Fraud is a crime that is often charged along with conspiracy.
 Fraud is an attempt to gain money or value by a false representation of fact.
-For example, if an individual or health care provider misleads an insurance company in order to receive benefits or profits, as in health care fraud, Medicare fraud, or Medicaid fraud.
-It can also take the form of a seller defrauding a purchaser by misrepresenting a product, such as offering a used car as “new.”
-Fraud schemes can sometimes rely on more than one person to perpetrate the fraud, which is why conspiracy charges are often levied along with federal fraud charges.
+One example would be an individual or health care provider misleading an insurance company in order to receive benefits or profits — as in health care fraud, Medicare fraud, or Medicaid fraud.
+The crime of fraud can also take the form of a seller defrauding a purchaser by misrepresenting a product, such as offering a used car as “new.”
+Fraud schemes can sometimes rely on more than one person to perpetrate the fraud, which is why conspiracy charges are frequently levied along with federal fraud charges.
 If you have been accused of fraud or if you suspect you are being investigated for involvement in a fraud scheme, contact a criminal defense attorney who has experience with fraud cases.
 More information about fraud can be found here.